 Then you attempt every strategy you can find online, and...

 Then, you think maybe this idea wasn't the right choice.
 But no worries!
 You can just pivot.
 You have another idea that you think will be even more awesome than the first, and...

 The cycle begins again, and again, and again...

-This scenario sucks, yet so many people needlessly go through it.
-And it is completely avoidable.
+This scenario sucks, yet so many people needlessly go through it because it is completely avoidable.

-FACT: Proper product-market fit can help you MAKE money...
+FACT: Good data from a solid investigation can help you MAKE money...